bahrus/per-each/README.md

 }
 ```

-... in the case of the DOM element that holds the list.
+... that emits event "ishListChanged" when a new list is to be applied, in the case of the DOM element that holds, and manipulates, and possibly retrieves the list.

 ## Libraries that help with developer ergonomics

-There is a certain amount of ceremony required to define the custom elements that are needed for per-each to be able to work.
+What we've seen above is that there is a certain amount of ceremony required to define the custom elements that are needed for per-each to be able to work.
 If *per-each* is used frequently, it is advisable to use a helper library to reduce the boilerplate necessary, and the demos in this package do use such a helper library, which builds on [trans-rendering](https://github.com/bahrus/trans-render/wiki/V.--Mount%E2%80%90observing-transforms).

 ## Getting xform from custom elements
 Use lcXform prop